British Royal Train: History

 The Great Western Railway abandoned its old royal saloons of 1897 during the 1930s and borrowed stock from the LMS when required.
 In 1941, the LMS built three armour-plated saloons with safe cabinets for documents, for George VI, who travelled to parts of England that were under bombing raids during World War II.
 During that period, the existence of the Royal Train was still a state secret.

 Shortly after the war, the armour plating was removed.
 New saloons were provided by the royal family for their train.
 Two of these cars have survived into preservation.

 Royal Train arriving at Tattenham Corner on Derby Day in 1959.
 Notice the station master marking the stopping point for the driver.

 After the formation of British Railways in 1948, the individual regions continued to maintain the constituent railway companies' royal train carriages.
-A single "Royal Train" was formed in 1977 as a response to the demands of the Silver Jubilee of Elizabeth II.
+A single "Royal Train" was formed in 1977 as a response to the demands of the Silver Jubilee of Elizabeth II, with the carriages painted "a rich burgundy colour known as Royal Claret".
+The interiors have since been upgraded; some of the features ensure greater safety for their occupants.
 The royal family have also travelled on ordinary service trains more frequently in recent years to minimise costs.

-Elizabeth II was presented with the current Royal Train in 1977, with the carriages painted "a rich burgundy colour known as Royal Claret".
-The interiors have since been upgraded; some of the features ensure greater safety for their occupants.

 The train currently consists of nine carriages, seven of these being of the British Rail Mark 3 design, including two that were built for the prototype HST train.
 Not all of these are used to form a train, as different vehicles have specified purposes.
 A 2020 report stated that they included a lounge for the Queen and another for Prince Philip, as well as carriages that serve as bedrooms, bathrooms, a dining car and a couchette.
 The Queen's private carriage included a "bathroom complete with a full-sized bathtub".
 Carriages are also available for staff, including sleeping quarters.

 Two locomotives are designated for use on the train, and a third is available.
 All are painted in the claret livery of the royal household, but are used for other traffic when not hauling the royal train.
 A 2020 report stated that the Class 67 locomotives use "bio-fuel made from waste vegetable oil".

 The carriages may be used for other heads of state, but they cannot be hired by private users.
 The train was used to convey officials to the 24th G8 summit in May 1998.
 When not in use, the train is stored in Wolverton Works, where it is maintained by DB Cargo UK.
 From the 1960s to the 1990s, the train was stored in the dedicated Royal Train Shed at Wolverton.

 As part of the privatisation of British Rail, ownership passed to Railtrack.
 It is currently owned by Network Rail.

 Train drivers are specially selected based on their skills, including the ability to make a station stop within six inches of the designated position.

-In June 2025 it was announced that the Royal Train is to be retired.
+In June 2025, it was announced that the Royal Train is to be retired.